 5 Transactional Email Best Practices Enterprises Should Follow

-Whether you are new to transactional emails or a seasoned professional who is keen to learn about the latest best practices in transactional emails, read on to find out.
+Whether you are new to transactional emails or a seasoned professional looking for the latest best practices in transactional emails, read on!

-Transactional communication, be it SMS or emails, is all about communicating the details properly.
+Transactional communication requires communicating the details properly.
 So, it is crucial to include all the details relevant and specific to the individual recipient.

-For instance, if you are sending shipping confirmation, it should include everything from the product ordered and quantity to the address to which it has been shipped to and shipping order number for reference.
-Such emails would turn out to be a let-down if it had been a bland message like – ‘Your order has been shipped’ without any details.
+For instance, if you are sending shipping confirmation, it should include all the details.
+This can include the product ordered and quantity to the address to which it has been shipped to and shipping order number for reference.
+This is the only proof that the recipient has of their purchase.
+Therefore, they are expecting the details you would have provided in their confirmation page on the website.

-Irrespective of whether it is a password reset message or shipping confirmation, make sure to include every detail that the recipient wants to know.
+Whether it is a password reset message or shipping confirmation, make sure to include every detail that the recipient needs to know.

 Use a Trustworthy Sender Name/Id